Skip to content

 The ROVIC Service logo

-ROVIC stands for Re/Habilitation Officer for Visually Impaired Children.
+Re/Habilitation Officer for Visually Impaired Children.

-The ROVIC service supports children with vision and Deafblind/Dual sensory impairment.
+The ROVIC service supports children with Vision and Deafblind/Dual sensory impairment.

 Our service is part of Devon County Council’s Disabled Children’s Services.
 We are a county-wide team supporting children and young people from birth to 18 years who have; vision, dual sensory (vision and hearing impairment) and deafblind impairment.